mlabs-haskell/TuxedoDapp/Testing_Guide.md

     Copy over the newly added public key, which will be used for creating the initial kitties.

 4. Copy the `phrase` from the output of the command above and import it to Talisman (Settings -> Account -> Add New Account -> Import -> Import via Recovery Phrase -> Polkadot)
-5. Access the DApp on `http://localhost:3006/` on Windows to test out the dapp features that are available.
+5. Access the DApp on `http://localhost:3006/` on Windows to test out the available dapp features.
 The port can also be customized by modifying the `package.json` file.
 Make sure that it's running on a different port than `3000`, because the webservice is running on `3000`:
   - Search for kitties
   - Breed a new kitty by specifying male and female parent kitties